-A therapist and a psychiatrist are still the most qualified to be able to give you a good direction towards where you should improve when it comes to your mental health and outlook at work.
+A registered counsellor or therapist is still the most qualified to be able to give you a good direction towards where you should improve when it comes to your mental health and outlook at work.

 According to YouGov and Business in the Community, 60-percent of employees actually experience mental health issues in 2016 due to workplace-induced stress and anxiety.

 This means maintaining your mental health in the workplace is essential not just to ensure productivity, but to also maintain a good work-life balance.
 Here are some tips on how to improve your mental health at work:

 Perhaps one of the most important aspects of improving your mental health at work is to get to the root of the problem: what exactly are your “triggers” and how can you deal with them?